awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

  By downloading this software, you agree to the [ Greengrass Core Software License Agreement](https://greengrass-release-license.s3.us-west-2.amazonaws.com/greengrass-license-v1.pdf)\.

-For information about other options for installing the AWS IoT Greengrass Core software on your device, see [Install the AWS IoT Greengrass Core Software](install-ggc.md)\.
+For information about other options for installing the AWS IoT Greengrass Core software on your device, see [Install the AWS IoT Greengrass Core software](install-ggc.md)\.

-### AWS IoT Greengrass Snap Software<a name="gg-snapstore-download"></a>
+### AWS IoT Greengrass snap software<a name="gg-snapstore-download"></a>

 <a name="snap-ggc-v1.8-only"></a>Currently, AWS IoT Greengrass snap software is available for AWS IoT Greengrass core version 1\.8 only\.